Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 1. Enable
    - This is already done in the `post_migration.sh` script

-2. Add fields for Organism and Analysis
+2. Add fields for Organism, Analysis, Gene, and mRNA
-   - Navigate to the T3 fields page, `admin/structure/bio_data`, and update the fields for Organism and Analysis:
+   - Navigate to the T3 fields page, `admin/structure/bio_data`, and update the fields for Organism, Analysis, Gene, and mRNA
      - Scroll to 'Organism', click 'Manage Fields', and click "Check for new fields" on the new page.
      - Return to the previous page, scroll to Analysis, click 'Manage Fields', and click "Check for new fields" on the new page.

 3. Enable fields
-   - For "Organism" and "Analysis" types, navigate to their respective 'Manage Display' tabs and organize the fields.
+   - For each of these content types, navigate to their respective 'Manage Display' tabs and organize the fields.
 This is purely a design choice at this point.
+An outline for this is provided in the [Tripal Content Type configuration](#Tripal-Content-Type-configuration) section.

 ##### Gene JBrowse Fields
 This module makes a field appear on Gene/Feature pages that consists of an iframe linking to the related jbrowse instance, configured by the module.